viastolfi/DouShouQi/README.md

 - Get code coverage
 - Play the game
 - Game basic rules
+- Choose the players and launch the game

 Poject made during the Swift module during my 3rd year at the IUT informatique d'Aubière.